Vehicle High Voltage Electrical Safety

 • Start Dates: August/October/January/March

-About the Badge
+About the Credential

 Earners of this digital badge will have a foundational knowledge related to vehicle high voltage safety.
 Earners will understand electrical vehicle terminology, its safety as well as potential risks.
 Earners will understand and be able to demonstrate the proper use of personal protective equipment (PPE), electrical tools and how to disable high-voltage systems.

-HOW TO earn a Badge
+HOW TO earn a Credential

 MATC’s digital badges are an easy way for earners to share their verifiable knowledge and skills both socially and professionally.